-When you browse to the details page of a document, the environment of the Anqi CMS has automatically loaded the relevant information of the current document.Therefore, to get the 'Previous Article' and 'Next Article' posts, we do not need to pass an extra ID of the current document; the system will automatically identify and match.
+When you browse to the detail page of a document, the environment of Anqi CMS has automatically loaded the relevant information of the current document.Therefore, to obtain the "previous" and "next" articles, we do not need to pass the ID of the current document, the system will automatically identify and match.

-To display the 'Previous Article' of the current document, we can use the built-in function of Anqi CMSprevArchiveTag.
-This tag will intelligently find articles published before the current document and provide their details.
+To display the 'Previous' article of the current document, we can use the built-in functions of Anqi CMSprevArchiveLabel.
+This label will intelligently search for articles published before the current document and provide their details.

 {% prevArchive prev %}